Cooling Off Period – Cancel a Contract Within 14 Days

 If you don’t provide consent, is likely that you won’t be able to download the content until the 14-day cooling-off period has ended.

-This is to prevent you from changing your mind after you have downloaded the content which the seller is entitled to do.
+This is to prevent you from changing your mind after you have downloaded the content.
+The seller can do this.
 This position only applies to downloadable digital content.

 Example: You purchased an e-book online, and you want to start reading it immediately.
-By agreeing to waive the cooling-off period, you will lose your right to cancel the contract and get a refund once the e-book is downloaded.
+By agreeing to waive the cooling-off period, you will lose your right to cancel the contract and get a refund once you download the e-book.

 Exceptions to the Cooling-Off Period